Rick Steves Basque Country of Spain & France in 9 Days Tour, Day by Day

 Day 7: Guernica and Bilbao

 We'll start our day driving along the rugged coastline of the Bay of Biscay as we make our way to a family-run sheep farm.
 After learning firsthand the importance of sheep to the Basque culture, we'll make our own yogurt before continuing on to the town of Guernica (Gernika).
 We'll dive further into the independent Basque spirit as we visit the town made infamous by the 1937 air raid that inspired Picasso's anti-war masterpiece (now housed in Madrid).
 Today, Guernica is considered the very heart of the Basque nation.
 We'll learn more about the Spanish Civil War and current political issues as we tour the Assembly House and its symbolic Oak Tree, where Basque leaders have met since medieval times.
 Then we'll make a beeline for our final destination — bustling Bilbao.

 This morning we'll devote our time to Frank Gehry's dazzling temple of modern art: the Guggenheim Bilbao.
 We'll take a tour of the museum's best architectural and artistic attractions, then set you free for more museum meandering — or to explore Bilbao's Old Town maze, Fine Arts Museum, and other sights.
 Tonight we'll rendezvous for a farewell dinner together, where we'll share travel memories and toast new friends.
 Topa!

-Breakfast is provided the next morning, but there are no group activities.
 Bilbao's airport can be easily reached by taxi or bus and provides easy connections to Madrid and all major European airline hubs.
 Your guide will help you get pointed in the right direction for home, or to continue your travels in Europe.
 Agur!